 - Vanguard or Briggs and Stratton 35hp (decreased payload capacity)

-To meet the builders personal needs, the Viper Cruiser can be extended to cater for additional payload.
+To meet the builders personal needs, the Viper Cruiser can be extended to cater for different operational parameters and additional payload.
 The design can also be adapted to incorporate separate lift by using our optional lift and thrust duct kits.

 Viper Cruiser Features